 A nerve block in the area of your occipital nerves can help relieve pain from chronic tension headaches, migraine headaches, or facial neuralgia that may be caused by an irritated or damaged nerve.
 It reduces inflammation and irritation of the occipital nerves and stops the pain signals from reaching your brain.

-- Reduces or eliminates use of over-the-counter and prescription drugs
+- Reduction in use of over-the-counter and prescription drugs

 - Relieves pain for weeks or months